-The NJDEP seeks your input.
 At an informal stakeholder meeting at Stony Brook-Millstone Watershed Association’s Watershed Institute in June, the NJDEP began the discussion of their long-term vision for water quality in the Raritan Water Region.
-This upcoming meeting will build on that discussion by taking a closer look at specific waters including waterbodies on the edge (bubble or barely impaired), 5R listed assessment units (nonpoint source impaired waterbodies), 319(h) nonpoint source grant‑funded projects, and will combine these layers with information about local restoration efforts and local knowledge of impairments to capture a current picture of the Raritan and to develop an action plan to guide local and state efforts going forward.
+Subsequent meetings coordinated by the Sustainable Raritan River Initiative built upon that discussion by taking a closer look at specific waters including waterbodies on the edge (bubble or barely impaired), 5R listed assessment units (nonpoint source impaired waterbodies), 319(h) nonpoint source grant‑funded projects, and by combining these layers with information about local restoration efforts and local knowledge of impairments to capture a current picture of the Raritan as a foundation for future efforts to develop an action plan to guide local and state actions.

-Next steps will be to review these findings at targeted stakeholder workshops where discussions will include key topics that emerged from the June workshop; participants identified impervious surfaces, riparian protection and restoration, and green infrastructure projects (how many and what kind) as areas for further discussion.
-The outcome of your input and these future workshops will be a prioritization of waterbodies and recommended best management practices that will inform restoration, enhancement and protection projects for the Raritan Water Region to improve regional water quality.
+Stakeholders reviewed findings at targeted stakeholder workshops where discussions included key topics that emerged from the June workshop; participants identified impervious surfaces, riparian protection and restoration, and green infrastructure projects (how many and what kind) as areas for further discussion.
+The outcome of stakeholder input and future workshops will be a prioritization of waterbodies and recommended best management practices that will inform restoration, enhancement and protection projects for the Raritan Water Region to improve regional water quality.
 The NJDEP will prioritize these projects for funding and engage stakeholder groups to target their work in support of this strategy.

 For more information: Sara Malone, firstname.lastname@example.org or 848-932-2720